 You can find more examples in the Git LFS

 Push the newly migrated files to your remote repository.
 Unless you specify otherwise, the

 git lfs migrate importcommand will rewrite your commit history, converting all previous file version to Git LFS pointers.
 Pushing this rewritten history to the remote on your Git provider may require a force-push, as follows:

 git push --force-with-lease

 This will upload the previous file versions to Netlify Large Media, and replace the files in the remote repository with pointer files.

-If Large Media isn’t working as expected, you can visit our Community forum for guidance on troubleshooting your Netlify Large Media configuration.
+If Large Media isn’t working as expected, you can visit our Forums for a verified Support Guide on troubleshooting your Netlify Large Media configuration.

 Did you find this doc useful?